paixaop/master/controls.md

         * Double Tap Down (DTDOWN)
         * Press and Hold Up (HUP)
         * Press and Hold Down (HDOWN)

+# Creating scenes

+Users can create scenes by selecting the controls they want and the system will store their current values under a new doc on the scenes control.

+Actions are tied to:
+ * Scene start - when the user first starts the scene, ie, the controls involved in the scene are set to their saved values.
+ * Scene end - this action is triggered when a change occurs in any control that is a member of the scene

+{
+    controls: {
+        <name1>: <value1>,
+        <name2>: <value2>
+        ...
+    },
+    actions: {
+        scene: start
+    }

+}

 # knob Control
 http://tutorialzine.com/2011/11/pretty-switches-css3-jquery/